-The commands perform updates, inserts and deletes of entries in the directory and are implemented through a script named olsadmintool, which you call from \$ORACLE_HOME/bin/ olsadmintool.
+The commands perform updates, inserts and deletes of entries in the directory and are implemented through a script named olsadmintool, which you call from \$ORACLE\HOME/bin/olsadmintool.
+In addition to the olsadmintool, you can perform bootstrap operations by using the olsoidsync command.